 Dry Climates

 Dry climates and low humidity levels can cause rapid water loss through the leaves, leading to dehydration and stress which normally exhibits with yellowing leaves or leaves that curl.
-This environmental condition is common in indoor growing setups if you don’t keep on top of humidity control.
+This environmental condition is common in indoor growing setups if you don’t keep on top of humidity control, and can result in the leaves becoming thin, brittle and crispy to touch.

 How to fix: